Alexxx2207/ASP.NET_CORE_MVC_Training/Bookshop/ReadMe.md

-# Web application for adding to and listing from database books and authors.
+# Web application for adding to and listing from <br /> database books and authors.

 ## Application structure